h1ddenpr0cess20/ollamarama-irc/README.md

 Also available for the Matrix chat protocol at [ollamarama-matrix](https://github.com/h1ddenpr0cess20/ollamarama-matrix/)

-OpenAI version available at [infinigpt-irc](https://github.com/h1ddenpr0cess20/infinigpt-irc)
+Based on my earlier project, InfiniGPT, which uses OpenAI, available at [infinigpt-irc](https://github.com/h1ddenpr0cess20/infinigpt-irc)

 ## Setup
 Install and familiarize yourself with [Ollama](https://ollama.ai/), make sure you can run offline LLMs, etc.